-For critical designs (facilities that pose a high risk of flooding and property damage in the event of clogging or other failure), the in-situ saturated conductivity of a specific layer can be obtained through field tests such as the packer permeability test (above or below the water table), the piezocone (below the water table), an air conductivity test (above the water table), or through the use of a pilot infiltration test (PIT) as described in Appendix III-A. Note that some field tests provide a direct estimate of infiltration rate, which is the product of hydraulic conductivity and hydraulic gradient (see Equation 5).
+For critical designs (facilities that pose a high risk of flooding and property damage in the event of clogging or other failure), the in-situ saturated conductivity of a specific layer can be obtained through the use of a pilot infiltration test (PIT) as described above.
+Note that some field tests provide a direct estimate of infiltration rate, which is the product of hydraulic conductivity and hydraulic gradient (see Equation 5).
 In this case, the infiltration rate must be divided by the hydraulic gradient to calculate the hydraulic conductivity.
 This issue will need to be evaluated on a case-by-case basis when interpreting the results of field tests to ensure an accurate estimate of K{sat} .
 It is important to recognize that the gradient in the test may not be the same as the gradient likely to occur in the full-scale infiltration facility in the long-term (i.e., when ground water mounding is fully developed).